stakater/stakater-docs/docs/content/sre/repository/03-permissions.md

 Here is machine users list:

-1. helm-user: is able to use with openshift service DNS (public link is not available)
+1. helm-user: is able to use with OpenShift service DNS (public link is not available)
 2. docker-user: is able to use with the dedicated route for docker registry.
 Because the docker client does not allow a context as part of the path to a registry, a specific and separate port is used for docker registry.
 And also to use the docker registry at the node level (kubelet) the docker registry should be exposed.
-So we use a route which has the openshift cluster gateway IP in the whitelist.
+So we use a route which has the OpenShift cluster gateway IP in the whitelist.

 mnn-users are able to access maven2, nuget and npm repositories (mnn stands for maven, nuget and npm); developers should use these users if they want to connect their package manager with nexus

 3. mnn-ro-user user has read only permission on repositories.
 4. mnn-rw-user user has read&write permission on repositories.

 The following local users are created automatically in nexus so you can use it.
 The credentials are rotated according to the secret management policy automatically.
-And you can find the passwords for these users in vault.
+And you can find the passwords for these users in Vault.